walkrick/hash-2.0/README.md

 * Clone
 * Create your own repo
-* Connect your cloned version with your new repo (git add remote upstream ....)
+* Connect your cloned version with your new repo (git remote add origin ....)
 * run bundle install
 * git add, git commit, and git push to your repo